mar-veloper/scoreboard/README.md

 I created this project to learn about JAMstack and Serverless.

 2. **For client reason**:
-Me and my friend would like to see our live scores on the game we like to play called _Among Us_.
+Me and my friends would like to see our live scores on the game we like to play called _Among Us_.

 ## This project is being built using JAMstack:
 Frontend | Serverless | Database